-Reading Time: 2 minutesVentus is a Graphical User Interface (GUI) for the CONTAM network model developed by the National Institute of Standards and Technology (NIST).
-CONTAM is used for analysis of smoke control systems that rely on pressurization.
-NIST provides their own GUI, CONTAM-W, to run the CONTAM-X solver.
-AB Ventus provides an improved workflow GUI… AB The ASHRAE Handbook of Smoke Control Engineering, Chapter 14, provides background information on using CONTAM-W to model smoke control systems.
+Ventus is a Graphical User Interface (GUI) for the CONTAM network model developed by the U.S. National Institute of Standards and Technology (NIST).
+NIST provides their own GUI, ContamW, to run the same CONTAM solver, ContamX.

-In Ventus the user works with the actual geometry.
-As a result, Ventus can calculate flow path areas, removing the tedious work of manually specifying multipliers.
-The user can create the model by sketching on a background image or importing CAD files.
-Critically, the ability to simultaneously view the model and the corresponding design drawing helps the user build accurate models quickly.
+The user can create the model by sketching on a background image or importing CAD files; the ability to simultaneously view the model and the corresponding design drawing helps the user build accurate models quickly.

-You will use different views (3D Perspective, Top, Front, Side) and different navigation tools (Select/Edit Objects, 3D Orbit Navigation, and Roam) to work with the model.
+You will use different views (3D Perspective, Top, Front, Side) and different navigation tools (Select/Edit Objects, Orbit Navigation, and Roam) to work with the model.

-When the Select/Edit Objects tool is active:
+When the Select/Edit Objects tool is active

-- a left click selects,
+- a left-click selects,

-- a right click spins,
+- a right-click spins,

 - the scroll wheel zooms, and